Table of contents

 Healthcare Careers for Kinesthetic Learners

-Kinesthetic learners are people who learn by touching or doing.
-They take in and retain information best by using a hands-on approach.
+Kinesthetic learners learn by touching or doing.
+They take in and retain information best with a hands-on approach.
 An example of kinesthetic learning is taking piano lessons.
-You can read a book to learn the keys and in what order to play them, but true learning occurs by actually sitting down in front of the piano and playing it.
+You can read a book to learn the keys and the order to play them, but true learning occurs when sitting in front of the piano and playing it.
+The medical assistant and nursing assistant roles are two healthcare careers that could be a fit for learners who enjoy being hands-on.

 Medical Assistant